 - Enables service authorization and de-authorization with one-click ease

-- Makes the ten lookup limit irrelevant, allowing any number of supported services on a single domain
+- Overcomes the ten lookup limit, allowing any number of supported services on a single domain

 - Eliminates errors from tricky DNS editing and the lack of DNS validation mechanisms